soz-live/soz-live.github.io/index.md

 Along the way, benefits of using the **SOZ** approach became apparent, including:

 - Reduced code duplication.
-- Ease of extending classes
+- Ease of extending classes.
-- adding to the functionality of CAD.
+- Adding to the functionality of CAD.

 ## LIVE